Marko Balažic

-Marko Balazic (born 31 July 1984 in Slovenia) is a Slovenian footballer who plays for USV St. Anna am Aigen in Austria.
+Marko Balazic (born 31 July 1984 in Slovenia) is a Slovenian retired footballer who played the majority of his career for USV St. Anna am Aigen in Austria.

 Career

 Balazic started his senior career with NK Mura in 2000.
 In 2011, he signed for Irtysh Pavlodar in the Kazakhstan Premier League, where he made fifteen appearances and scored zero goals.
 After that, he played for Slovenian club KMN Mladinec and Austrian club USV St. Anna am Aigen, where he plays now.